 A large multi-center programmatic randomized study led by Dr. Joel Gelfand at University of Pennsylvania, assessing NB-UVB therapy for psoriasis in the office and at home settings.
 UVA is proud to be a collaborating site and is actively recruiting patients.
 For more information, contact LITE Study at (434)243-0315 or email@example.com.

 PIK3CA Inhibitor therapy

 Industry-sponsored trial with Venthera using a novel topical PIK3CA inhibitor (VT30) for patients with venous, lymphatic or mixed malformations.
 UVA has been selected as a study site for Phase 1 studies of this topical agent.
-Recruitment with be starting in coming months.
+Recruitment is ongoing at the present time.